Hardwood flooring is a great way to improve the look and value of your home.

 Getting ready to install hardwood floors

-Preparation is important for a successful hardwood flooring installation.
-You should consult with your Yuma Carpets and Tile Flooring specialist for full instructions, but there are steps you can take to help the process go smoothly.
+Preparation is important for a successful hardwood installation.
+You should consult with your Yuma Carpets and Tile Flooring specialist for full details, but there are steps you can take to help the process go smoothly.

-1. You may have to remove your existing flooring to make a suitable installation surface for your new hardwood.
+1. We may have to remove your existing flooring to make a suitable installation surface for your new hardwood.
 This process will be different depending on the existing flooring; extra care may be required if your previous flooring is glued down or set in tile adhesive.
-Having this work done professionally can be a huge help to the installation process, since a professional will know what “ready” looks like, will be able to provide a smooth, level surface, and may be able to assist with the disposal of your old flooring.
+Having this work done professionally can be a huge help to the installation process, since our professionals will know what “ready” looks like, will be able to provide a smooth, level surface, and can assist with the disposal of your old flooring.

 During & After Your Hardwood Installation

-- An adult member of your household (age 18 or older) should greet your installation crew upon arrival and show them to the work area.
+- An adult member of your household (age 18 or older) should greet our installation crew upon arrival and show them to the work area.